 Be mindful of the names you give yourself.
 I believe this one can be more challenging than the first.
 How you see yourself matters to God.
 Why?
 Because it affects your effectiveness for Him.
 How are we supposed to walk in our new God-given identities of freedom when we keep telling ourselves that we’re still slaves to sin?
 There’s no room for a self-defeated attitude in the body of Christ.
 We are called to rise up and be effective for the Kingdom.
 We can’t do that if we’re hiding away thinking the worst of ourselves.

-Don’t allow your past identity before Christ to affect how you see your new identity in Christ.
+Don’t allow your identity BEFORE Christ affect how you see your new identity IN Christ.

 You are a new creation.
-God calls you by many new names, and none of them are negative.
+God calls you by many new names, and they all reflect His truth in our lives.

 *Unless otherwise indicated, scripture quotations taken from the NASB.